Treating All Patients with Respect: Cultural Proficiency at the Border and Beyond

 - Submitting an online CE Request

-Certificates can be requested for one contact hour of Community Health Work (Texas), Social Work or Licensed Professional Counselor continuing education.
+Certificates can be requested for one contact hour of Community Health Work (Texas) or Social Work continuing education.

 This independent study is made possible by the South Central AIDS Education & Training Center – Region 6, HRSA grant no. U1OHA29290.